Check out a free preview of the full Electron, v3 course

 [00:05:57]

 As well check for changes.
 Check for unsaved changes.
 Check for unsaved changes, here, we're going to do the IPC render check for unsaved changes.
 I don't know if that's what I called it over here, I think we just called it has changes, right?
-Has changes and now you can see that we hit invoke instead of sent, invoke is basically send a message, wait for the response, right?
+Has changes and now you can see that we hit invoke instead of send, invoke is basically send a message, wait for the response, right?

 [00:06:31]

 And then return that response back into this process as well.
-So here we can just say, we can just really return the result we can even that's an extra line, but let's start with just console logging as well.
+So here we can just say, we can just really return the result we can even that's an extra line, but let's start with just console logging it as well.
 Cool and I will do something with that information in a second, we'll just start by console logging it as a sanity check.

 [00:06:57]